Glastonbury’s historic street names reveal tales of abbey life, local legends, and hidden history

 Chalice Well Street: A name steeped in legend

-Today known as Chilkwell Street, Chalice Well Street has strong ties to the legendary Chalice Well and its sacred spring on Chalice Hill.
-Known as Chelkewell in the 1400s and Chalicwell later on, this road has long been linked to the story of Joseph of Arimathea and the Holy Grail, said to be buried nearby.
-The well's water, tinted red, continues to fuel local lore about the Holy Grail, with the name Chilkwell preserving this mysterious connection.
+Today known as Chilkwell Street, Chalice Well Street has strong ties to the legendary Chalice Well and its sacred spring on Chalice Hill, as well as the nearby White Spring.
+This road was known as Chelkewell in the 1400s - referring to a place name meaning "chalk well" or "chalk spring."
+The road was renamed Chalicwell later on, this road has long been linked to the story of Joseph of Arimathea and the Holy Grail, said to be buried nearby, before eventually settling on Chilkwell.

 Dod Lane and local folklore